moj-analytical-services/rpackage_training/README.md

 You can read more about the most important DESCRIPTION fields at: https://r-pkgs.org/description.html

-Exercise 7: Amend the DESCRIPTION file, specifically the Title (e.g. Create a minimal statistical bulletin), Authors@R (e.g. make yourself author and maintainer), Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year) and package dependency text (specify the minimum version of R needed and the need for ggplot2 and dplyr).
+**Exercise 7:** Amend the DESCRIPTION file, specifically:
+- Title (e.g. Create a minimal statistical bulletin)
+- Authors@R (e.g. make yourself author and maintainer)
+- Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year)
+- Package dependency text (specify the minimum version of R needed and the need for ggplot2 and dplyr).

 Lastly, push back to git (click on Git and then Push).
 You can now refresh your github repository page and see the amendments there.

 # 8. Excluding sensitive data

-The best way to ensure you don't accidentally push any sensitive data to github.com is not to store them within your R Studio copy of the repository.
+Analytical Platform best practice is that you should not be storing sensitive data within your R Studio copy of the repository, as this prevents you accidentally pushing this to Github.
 There is also a second layer of protection that you should set up to prevent the package containing any sensitive information.

 The gitignore file can be amended to specify any sensitive data files so that they cannot to be pushed to git.
 This can be done by opening the gitignore file and adding the name of the file (e.g. confidential.txt).
 If there's a file that's not to be ignored then add an exclamation mark in front of its name e.g. '!unconfidential.txt'.